ClementTsang/winget-bottom/README.md

 # winget-bottom

 A repo to trigger [winget-pkgs](https://github.com/microsoft/winget-pkgs) PRs for bottom.
-Uses [a fork](https://github.com/ClementTsang/winget-releaser) of [winget-releaser](https://github.com/vedantmgoyal9/winget-releaser).
+Uses [a fork](https://github.com/ClementTsang/winget-releaser) of
+[winget-releaser](https://github.com/vedantmgoyal9/winget-releaser).
+The generated packages can be found [here](https://github.com/microsoft/winget-pkgs/tree/master/manifests/c/Clement/bottom).

 To use this: